School Science Experiments

 Ficus protease; Higueroxyl delabarre, CH2FI2N, sulfhydryl proteinase, from ficus latex, It is used in alcoholic beverages, beer chillproofing agent, meat tenderiser, dough conditioner, rennet substitute, precooked cereals

-Ficain (or ficin) is an enzyme which is derived from figs latex, an endopeptidase, used for differentiating many blood group antigens.
+Ficain (or ficin) is an enzyme from fig latex, an endopeptidase, used for differentiating many blood group antigens.

 Fire Safety